laurynas-biveinis/dotfiles/emacs/.emacs.d/elpa/vterm-20201113.1531/README.md

                  (buffer-face-mode t)))
 ```

+Where instead of `'fixed-pitch` you specify the face you want to use.
+The
-The above would change change the font in vterm buffers to a mono-spaced font
+example reported here can be used to force vterm to use a mono-spaced font (the
-(the `fixed-pitch` face) if your default font in Emacs is a proportional font.
+`fixed-pitch` face).
+This is useful when your default font in Emacs is a
+proportional font.

+In addition to that, you can disable some text properties (bold, underline,
+reverse video) setting the relative option to `t` (`vterm-disable-bold`,
+`vterm-disable-underline`, or `vterm-disable-inverse-video`).

 ## Colors